 The pack comes equipped with a 3-liter Big Zip LP reservoir that opens on the top end of the bladder.
 The bladder is located in a dedicated hydration sleeve, complete with hooks that keep your water securely attached at the head of the bag, preventing any movement.

 This portion of the pack quickly opens with an easy access U-shaped zipper to allow quick and convenient access for fill-ups.
-After opening the generous zipper, it's easy to simply unhook the water bladder, lift, and pop the quick disconnect of the drinking tube free.
+After opening the generous zipper, it's easy to unhook the water bladder, lift, and pop the quick disconnect of the drinking tube free.
 No more disassembling your entire pack just to fill up!
 The Osprey Syncro 12 and the Hydro Flask Journey also have this handy feature.

 After putting our pack on the first time, we almost immediately found the comfort of the pack was in the running for most comfortable.
 The foundation of the Duthie A.M.
 10 is a wire frame that incorporates an extremely breathable tensioned mesh back panel.
 Attached to the main pack bag are highly supportive and ventilated shoulder straps that feature multiple layers of mesh materials.
 This design has a lot in common with the Osprey Syncro 12, which shares the tensioned mesh back panel and ventilated shoulder straps.
 A sturdy and relatively wide waist belt provides additional support.

 When loaded down with a day's worth of riding gear, the Duthie provided us with excellent support and comfort, even while climbing on warm days.
-The ventilation of the FloatAir back panel was superior and kept our backs sweat-free during long climbs.
+The ventilation of the FloatAir back panel is superior and kept our backs sweat-free during long climbs.
 The tensioned mesh and wire frame prevent the pack from contacting the user's back with a comfy and breezy inch of space for sufficient ventilation.